Children and Teen Issues

 Children of any age can have real problems that can result in feelings of depression, anxiety, loneliness, guilt, or a combination of some, or all of these emotions.
 The issues that children and teens experience can be much different than how adults experience them, and need to be addressed differently.
 Some signs that indicate your child may be struggling emotionally include behavioral changes, declining school performance, increase in desiring solitude or sleep, unusual weight gain or loss, or lack of motivation.
 Are you concerned your child is making bad choices?

-For over half of my 30+ years doing counseling, I worked primarily with children and teens, in a variety of settings, including:
+For over half of my 30+ years of counseling, I worked primarily with children and teens, in a variety of settings, including:

 - School-based therapy at several schools (including at Enka High School and Middle School and Hominy Elementary)